Mark Lamb (sheriff): Sheriff of Pinal County (2017–2024)

 Lamb is a supporter of the Stop the Steal movement.
 Following the 2021 United States Capitol attack by supporters of Donald Trump, he spoke at a rally where he said the protest was not Trump's fault but rather caused by "the other issues that have happened – the Hillary Clintons that have gone unpunished".
 He later described the people as "very loving, Christian people."

 In February 2021, Lamb co-founded (with Republican strategist Nathan Sproul and others) Protect America Now, a coalition of 69 sheriffs with the stated purpose of "educating Americans about how our Sheriffs and the law enforcement community are standing for our Constitution and law and order".
 In May 2021, Lamb launched the American Sheriff Network, a subscription service providing videos showing sheriffs and their deputies carrying out their duties.

 Lamb is the author of American Sheriff: Traditional Values in a Modern World, which was self-published.

 In December 2022, a spokesperson for Lamb said he was considering running for the U.S. Senate in 2024.
-In April 2023, Lamb announced he would run for the seat currently held by incumbent Democrat-turned Independent Kyrsten Sinema.
+In April 2023, Lamb announced he would run for the seat held by incumbent Democrat-turned Independent Kyrsten Sinema.
 In July 2024, Lamb was defeated in the Republican primary by Kari Lake.